Kong/terraform-provider-konnect/docs/resources/gateway_plugin_request_termination.md

 - `body` (String) The raw response body to send.
 This is mutually exclusive with the `config.message` field.
 - `content_type` (String) Content type of the raw response configured with `config.body`.
 - `echo` (Boolean) When set, the plugin will echo a copy of the request back to the client.
 The main usecase for this is debugging.
 It can be combined with `trigger` in order to debug requests on live systems without disturbing real traffic.
+Default: false
 - `message` (String) The message to send, if using the default response generator.
 - `status_code` (Number) The response code to send.
 Must be an integer between 100 and 599.
+Default: 503
 - `trigger` (String) A string representing an HTTP header name.